zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/polar_pi.svg" caption="*Figure N: Extended polar functions \\(\hat{\pi}\_{1,n}\\) of order n=0 (blue), n=1 (orange), n=2 (green).
 Dashed lines indicate negative values.*" >}}

 Care must be taken when interpreting these plots.
 Typically, if the value of a function is negative, it is plotted with a positive magnitude in the opposite direction.
-This can be misleading.
+Such visualizations can be misleading.
 Instead, we simply utilize dashed lines for negative values (plotted in the original direction).

 Now, recall that Equation 18.5 contains a sum of the (negated) polar functions.
-Their plots demonstrate that the largest amount of overlap occurs along the horizontal axis.
+Evidently, their plots show the largest amount of overlap along the horizontal axis.
 Yet, we must also account for the sign of the functions involved.
 In this sense, the forward direction is unique, because only when \\(\theta = 0\\) are the values of all functions positive.
 Thus, as the particle size increases and we accumulate more terms, we should expect forward scattering to become a dominant effect.

 [Evgenii: remember to write about the diffraction interpretation later.]

-We may also use the explicit expressions of the polar functions (and their plots) to determine the *apparent* charge configurations responsible for the first few partial waves.
+The explicit expressions of the polar functions (and their plots) also allow us to determine the *apparent* charge configurations responsible for the first few partial waves.

 First, let us consider the electric partial waves by setting \\(a_n' = 0\\) in Equation 18.5.
 Then, according to Equation 15.13, the scattering matrix of the first electric partial wave (given by the first line of Equation 18.8) performs a *rotation* of the coordinate axes -- one that corresponds to *reinterpretation* of the components of the incident electric phasor \\([E_x(\phi), E_y(\phi), 0]^T\\) in spherical coordinates -- followed by a *projection* onto the tangent plane of a sphere; this results in the radial component of the phasor being discarded.

-Another way of saying this is that the *tangential component* of the incident electric phasor is parallel to the scattered electric phasor of the first electric partial wave.
+Another way of saying this is that the *tangential component* of the incident electric field is parallel to the scattered electric field of the first electric partial wave.
 Furthermore, Equation 18.5 indicates that the components of the scattered field propagate as spherical waves.
-These are the key features of the far field of an *electric dipole*, something we have already encountered in Equation 13.5.
+These are key features of the far field of an *electric dipole*, a concept we have previously encountered in Section 13.

 Once the size of the particle begins to approach the wavelength of light (as measured in the interior of the sphere), the atoms no longer oscillate in-phase because they are too far apart \[[5](#references) (vol. I, ch.
 32.4)\].
 This renders the dipole approximation insufficient, and therefore requires a more general description of the scatterer.
 One approach, something that we have already explored in Equation 13.12, consists of taking an integral over the volume of the particle filled with dipoles.
-However, that's not how the Lorenz-Mie-Debye formula works; it may be interpreted as a [multipole expansion](https://en.wikipedia.org/wiki/Multipole_expansion) instead.
+However, that is not how the Lorenz-Mie-Debye formula works; we may interpret it as a [multipole expansion](https://en.wikipedia.org/wiki/Multipole_expansion) instead.

 Let us see how it works.
 Imagine a particle in the radiation zone.
 Since the particle is so small (or so far away), it appears point-like to us.
 However, a single point charge (a monopole), due to its symmetry, is not able to produce radiation that is transverse.
 Thus, we should reimagine the small particle in question as a tiny disk instead.

 How should we orient this disk with respect to the incident wave?
 Since the axis of a dipole is aligned with the vector of the incident field, the disk must contain the latter.
-Then, by symmetry, we have two remaining options for the orientation: either transverse or along the direction of propagation of the incident wave.
-The first option allows us to rotate the dipole around the axis of the incident beam, but this can be also accomplished by using a complex coefficient in front of the dipole term.
-The second option is much more versatile, since it allows us to imagine sources of scattered radiation at arbitrary polar angles with respect to the direction of incidence.
+Then, by symmetry, we have two remaining options for the orientation: either across or along the direction of propagation of the incident wave.
+While the first option allows us to rotate the dipole around the axis of the incident beam, this can also be accomplished by using a complex coefficient in front of the dipole term.
+The second option is much more versatile, since it allows us to imagine sources of scattered radiation at arbitrary (polar) angles with respect to the direction of incidence.

 The multipole expansion process consists of splitting the perimeter of the disk into segments terminated by pairs of charges of opposite sign.
 A single pair rotated by 90 degrees represents the dipole term.
-The \\(\theta\\)-component of its far field is split into two lobes separated by the plane that contains the dipole and is oriented transversely with respect to the direction of incidence.
-In this plane, projection makes the \\(\theta\\)-component of the far field vanish.
+The \\(\theta\\)-component of its far field is split into two lobes separated by the plane oriented transversely with respect to the direction of incidence.
+In this plane, projection of the field vector makes the \\(\theta\\)-component of the far field vanish.
 This can be clearly seen as two vertical dips in the blue graph of Figure N.

-If the particle is larger, its behavior gets more complicated, and we require more electric charges to model its scattering behavior.
-Thus we may add the second partial wave -- the [quadrupole](https://en.wikipedia.org/wiki/Quadrupole) term -- by subdividing the perimeter of the disk into four segments.
+If the particle is larger, we may require a greater number of electric charges to model its scattering behavior.
+Thus, we may add the second partial wave -- the [quadrupole](https://en.wikipedia.org/wiki/Quadrupole) term -- by subdividing the perimeter of the disk into four segments.
 In the standard orientation, the pattern formed by the charges resembles the vertices of an axis-aligned square; this explains why both the zeros of the orange graph of Figure 4 are rotated by 45 degrees.
-In addition, since the charges on the diagonal have the same sign, so do the values of the function on the graph.

-We can continue the subdivision process by using three pairs of charges of opposite sign rotated by 30 degrees, obtaining a *sextupole* that corresponds to the third partial wave.
+We can continue the subdivision process by using three pairs of charges of opposite sign rotated by 30 degrees, forming a *sextupole* that generates the third partial wave.
 Naturally, its graph (in green) has six zeros and six lobes.
-Additional terms can be obtained in the same way.
+Higher order terms can be obtained in a similar manner.

+[Insert an illustraction of dipole/quadrupole/sextupole here]

-So far, we have specifically focused on the *electric* partial waves of the form \\(b_n' \bm{N\_{m,n}}\\) that are generated by accelerating *electric* charges.
-But, in fact, the *magnetic* partial waves of the form \\(a_n' \bm{M\_{m,n}}\\) have a similar (dual) underlying mechanism, except that the source charges are *magnetic*.
-As Equations 17.36-17.37 show, an oscillating electric field of a magnetic wave corresponds to a curling magnetic field, and the latter is one of the defining features of a *magnetic multipole*.
-This correspondence is nicely illustrated by Mie in his original paper \[[6](#references) (ch 14.5)\].
+So far, we have specifically focused on *electric* partial waves of the form \\( \sum\_{m} b\_{m,n}' \bm{N\_{m,n}^{(3)}} \\) that are generated by oscillating *electric* charges.
+However, examination of Equation 17.37 shows that \\( \sum\_{m} a\_{m,n}' \bm{N\_{m,n}^{(3)}} \\) is a *magnetic* field that exhibits a pattern similar to the corresponding electric partial wave (up to rotation and scale).
+Thus, we may propose a similar explanation in terms of *magnetic* charges of opposite polarity (or, equivalently, loops of circulating current), which makes \\( \sum\_{m} a\_{m,n}' \bm{N\_{m,n}^{(3)}} \\) the magnetic field of a *magnetic multipole*.

+In order to show its connection to the *magnetic* partial wave \\( \sum\_{m} a\_{m,n}' \bm{M\_{m,n}^{(3)}} \\), return to Equation 17.36, set \\(b_n' = 0\\), then take its curl (as shown by Equation 3.12) and examine the result:

+$$ \tag{18.11}
+\begin{aligned}
+	\frac{1}{i \omega} \nabla \times \bm{E'}
+	= \frac{1}{i \omega} \nabla \times \bigg( \sum\_{m} a_{m,n}' \bm{M_{m,n}^{(3)}} \bigg)
+	= \frac{k}{i \omega} \sum\_{m} a_{m,n}' \bm{N_{m,n}^{(3)}}
+	= \bm{B'}.
+\end{aligned}
+$$

+Equation 18.11 shows that the magnetic partial wave corresponds to the electric field of a magnetic multipole.
+Since the curl of this electric field is the magnetic field of a magnetic multipole, the electric field must circulate.
+This is nicely illustrated by Mie in his original paper \[[6](#references) (ch 14.5)\].

+Electric *multipole* partial wave and magnetic *multipole* partial wave.

 {{< figure src="/img/partial_waves.png" caption="*Figure N: the first three partial waves.*" >}}